Skip to content

 Bitek System Listed by qilin Ransomware Group

-On June 11, 2026, the ransomware group Qilin added Bitek System to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On June 11, 2026, the ransomware group Qilin added Bitek System to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.

 Public reporting indicates the incident involves a ransomware deployment followed by data exfiltration.
 The Qilin group published a listing for Bitek System on its leak site, a common tactic used to pressure victims into payment.
 Available details show that the exact number of people affected remains unknown, and the precise volume or specific types of files taken have not been publicly detailed beyond the broad description of internal files.